We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Advertiser Disclosure

 How Much Does the Average American Make?
-The Average Salary in The U.S.
+The Average and Median Salary in The U.S.

 angelawatson